rainbow1016/bank-app/README.md

   - [ ] Full architecture diagram
   - [ ] Results and learnings
   - [ ] Create scaffolding for creating other grpc services
+  - [x] Networking for multiple containers to communicate

 ## How to build and run